 John Mark Zeberkiewicz is one of the leading Delaware corporate lawyers of his generation.

-A driving force behind some of the most important corporate legislation in years, John Mark is a member of Delaware’s Corporation Law Council and has served on drafting subcommittees responsible for significant amendments to Delaware’s General Corporation Law, including the subcommittee responsible for the adoption of the statutes relating to the ratification of corporate acts and numerous other provisions of the Delaware General Corporation Law.
+A driving force behind some of the most important corporate legislation in years, John Mark is a member of Delaware’s Corporation Law Council and has served on drafting subcommittees responsible for significant amendments to Delaware’s General Corporation Law, including the subcommittee responsible for the adoption of the statutes relating to the ratification of corporate acts, captive insurance for directors and officers, and numerous other provisions of the Delaware General Corporation Law.
+John Mark is the co-editor of The Delaware Law of Corporations & Business Organizations, a leading treatise on Delaware corporate law; he has published more than 75 articles in the field of corporate governance and mergers and acquisitions; and he is a frequent presenter on developments in Delaware corporate law.

 John Mark is a member of the editorial advisory board of Insights.
 He has served as an expert on Delaware corporate law matters, and was appointed as a special master in a proceeding before the Delaware Court of Chancery.